Let’s start with a confession:

 Through depth, not speed.

-Who don’t want to be CEOs but still want impact.
+- Who doesn’t want to be a CEO but still wants impact.

 Because being a founder is powerful.